Danieltf100/my-local-assistant/README.md

 This is a FastAPI application that exposes the IBM Granite 4.0 1B model through both a modern chat interface and a REST API.
 The application allows you to interact with the model through a user-friendly web interface or programmatically via API endpoints.

+## 🤖 Development Credits

+**This entire project was developed by Bob, an AI coding agent powered by Claude 3.7 Sonnet (via Bob-IDE).**

+Bob is a highly skilled software engineering assistant that:
+- Designed and implemented the complete modular architecture
+- Developed all API endpoints, services, and utilities
+- Created the responsive chat interface with real-time streaming
+- Integrated document processing capabilities with Docling
+- Implemented caching, cleanup scheduling, and file management systems
+- Wrote comprehensive documentation and testing scripts
+- Applied software engineering best practices throughout the codebase

+This project showcases the capabilities of AI-assisted development, where Bob autonomously:
+- Made architectural decisions for scalability and maintainability
+- Implemented complex features like function calling and document processing
+- Ensured code quality with proper error handling and type safety
+- Created a production-ready application with minimal human intervention

+**Technology Stack:** Python, FastAPI, PyTorch, Transformers, Docling, and modern web technologies.

 ## 🏗️ Project Structure

 The project follows a modular architecture for better maintainability and scalability: